mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 -------------------

 For each unique cross-section set or universe a separate file is defined.
 It is up to the user to control the data flow.

+The only exception in defining a single universe in each file is when multiple universes are read via the the :ref:`i_serpent`	card.
+In the latter case, one file can contain multiple universes.

 A list of all the input cards is descirbed in the table below.
-Description on the format, comments, and magic capabilities is provided in :ref:`gen_comments`.
+Description on the format, comments, and general instructions is provided in :ref:`gen_comments`.

 ===================== ===================================================================
 Set what?
 Description
 ===================== ===================================================================
-:ref:`i_settings`			Names and dimensions of variables to be defined.
+:ref:`i_settings`			Variables' names to be defined.
 --------------------- -------------------------------------------------------------------
 :ref:`i_branches`			Branch-off names and values.
 --------------------- -------------------------------------------------------------------
 :ref:`i_histories`		Histories names and values.
 --------------------- -------------------------------------------------------------------
-:ref:`i_times`				Time units and values.
+:ref:`i_times`				Time values.
 --------------------- -------------------------------------------------------------------
 :ref:`i_data`					Define data to be added to a specific (branch, history, time) set.
 --------------------- -------------------------------------------------------------------